everx-labs/ever-cli/README.md

 # TONOS-CLI

-TONOS-CLI is a multi-platform command line interface for TON OS.
+TONOS-CLI is a multi-platform command line interface for EVERSCALE OS.
-It allows you to work with keys and seed phrases, deploy contracts, call any of their methods, generate and broadcast messages.
-It supports specific commands for DeBot, DePool and Multisig contracts, as well as a number of supplementary functions.
+It allows user to work with keys and seed phrases, deploy contracts, call any of their methods, generate and broadcast messages.
+It supports specific commands for DeBot, DePool and Multisignature Wallet contracts, as well as a number of supplementary functions.

 To access built-in help, use `--help` or `-h` flag: